-6 of the Best (and Easy!)
+6 of the Best (Easy!)
 Christmas Crafts for Kids

 We know - it can be crazy this time of year.
-Lists of things to buy, things to cook, places to be... when December hits, it's like all systems go.
+With the endless lists of things to buy, things to cook, places to be... when December hits, it's all systems go.

 But what's Christmas without a bit of memory-making kiddo craft?
-Glitter and glue and festive sparkles attached to sweet little items you'll pull out year on year and look back on fondly.
+Glitter and glue and festive sparkles attached to sweet little items you'll pull out year on year.

-Well, dilemma no more: have your cute Christmas handmade goods without loads of hassle and hours of time.
+These cute Christmas handmade goods will give you some quality time with the kids without loads of hassle.
 We've rounded up some of the most simple craft ideas that can help you tick "make stuff with the family" off the to-do list with ease.

 1. Paper Straw Christmas Trees